Sugar free grain free flour free chocolate sponge cake. Surely with all these frees it cannot possibly taste good. Or can it?

 - add the cooled down chocolate sauce to the egg yolks mixture and blend well, then add the ground almonds.

 - pre heat oven to 160°C fan (180°C static).

 - whisk egg whites to stiff peaks, incorporating remaining erythritol and stevia a bit at a time as you whisk.

-- pour into a buttered 20cm x 20cm cake tin or silicone mould and bake for about 40 mins (fan oven) or 50 mins (static oven).
+- transfer to a buttered 20cm x 20cm cake tin or silicone mould and bake for about 30 mins (fan oven) or until an inserted stick comes out clean.